bodylabs/baiji-serialization/README.md

 Features
 --------

-- Reads and writes JSON
+- Reads and writes Pickle, JSON, and YAML
+- Works without an S3 connection (with local files)
+- Supports Python 2.7 and uses boto2
+- Supports OS X, Linux, and Windows
+- Tested and production-hardened

 Examples